Walshf0411/PGCorpV-2.0/README.md

 ### PGCorpV-2.0
-Faster, better, loaded with new features
+Faster, better, loaded with new features.
+More details to be added later.